 - interest income on advances;

 - interest expense on lease liabilities;

-- bank and loan administration charges; and
+- bank charges; and

-- impairment losses (and reversals) on investments in debt securities carried at amortised cost.
+- impairment losses (and reversals) on investments.

 Interest income or expense is recognised using the effective interest method.
 The 'effective interest rate' is the rate that discounts estimated future cash payments or receipts through the expected life of the financial instrument to: